MirKml/storybook-init/README.md

-# storybook-init
-Minimal bootstrap for Storybook 7 with React, Typescript, Webpack
+Minimal bootstrap for Storybook 7 with React, Typescript, Web pack

+    $ cd sb-init
+    $./sb-init.sh

+Or `npm install; npm run init` on Windows.

+It initializes minimal storybook setup for React.
+Tested with Webpack5.
+Adjust package.json, lock files, installs some template stories etc.
+Result is in the directory `sb-initialize`.
+You can use `sb-initialize` dir for referenced minimal configuration, for troubleshooting etc.

+Then when you type `npn run storybook` you will see the latest minimal functional Storybook.